Last updated 31 October 2022

 Payment of monies in a retirement village

-There are various financial obligations on both parties when they enter into a residence agreement.
-These obligations arise at various times but particularly on signing the agreement, on moving in and while living in the village.
+There are various financial obligations on both parties when they enter into a residence contract.
+These obligations arise at various times but particularly on signing the contract, on moving in and while living in the village.

-Signing the agreement and moving into the village
+Signing the contract and moving into the village

 When a person moves into a village, they will be asked to pay an ingoing contribution, which is the price for purchasing the interest in the unit (s 14 Retirement Villages Act).

-When a person initially signs the residence agreement, they will probably pay a deposit which will represent part of the ingoing contribution.
-This deposit must be held in a solicitor’s or real estate agent’s trust account until the cooling-off period has expired, or when any special conditions in the residence agreement have been satisfied.
+When a person initially signs the residence contract, they will probably pay a deposit which will represent part of the ingoing contribution.
+This deposit must be held in a solicitor’s or real estate agent’s trust account until the cooling-off period has expired or when any special conditions in the residence agreement have been satisfied.
 It can then be paid to the operator.

 There is no law in relation to how much the ingoing contribution should be.
 This is very much a matter of the price being set by the operator and how much a person is prepared to pay to purchase the right to live in the unit.
 The price will of course be determined by the standard of the units, the location and the facilities available within the village.

-In some retirement villages, a resident can also be asked to pay the operator’s legal costs or even an administration cost when a resident moves into the retirement village.
-For leasehold schemes, residents may also be asked to pay the cost of a surveyor to prepare a survey plan of the unit being purchased and to register the lease in the Titles Office.
-Stamp duty is not normally payable on a resident’s agreement.
+In some retirement villages, a resident can also be asked to pay the operator’s legal costs when a resident moves into the retirement village.
+For leasehold schemes, residents may also be asked to pay the cost of a surveyor to prepare a survey plan of the unit being purchased and to register the lease with Titles Queensland.
+Stamp duty is not normally payable on a resident’s contract.

 If a resident wishes to make any changes or additions to the unit before moving in, those changes should be discussed with the operator and an agreement should be reached on the changes as well as who will pay for the costs of the changes.
 Given the obligations placed on the resident to reinstate the unit on departure from the village, it can be important to take an inventory of its condition when the resident first moves in.